 Such spectacular works of art would of course look best in a museum.
 Printed more than life-size and beautifully illuminated.
 With a nice sign next to it with the title, year, place and name of the photographer.
 Maybe some day….
 Awaiting that moment, I have already conjured up a virtual Rust Museum from my laptop.

-The pieces shown below are available as prints on a variety of materials in my webshop at Werk aan de Muur/OhMyPrints, which ships to the Netherlands, Belgium, Germany, France and some adjacent European countries.
+The pieces shown below are available as prints on a variety of materials in my webshop at Werk aan de Muur/Art Heroes, which ships to the Netherlands, Belgium, Germany, France and fourteen other European countries.
 In case you live outside of that priviliged part of the world, I recommend my webshop at Fine Art America, which delivers worldwide.